influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 ...
 ```

-#### Optional Tables
+#### Optional Table Groupings

-Optional tables relate to specific nodes that may be leveraged by TICKscript
+Optional table groupings relate to specific nodes that may be leveraged by TICKscript
-nodes or may be needed to discover a scrape information from remote locations.
+nodes or may be needed to discover and scrape information from remote locations.
 They are disabled by default.
-Practically this means that they include a key
+Practically this means that out of the box they
- `enabled`, which is set to `false` by default, i.e. `enabled = false`.
+include a key  `enabled`, which is set to `false`, i.e. `enabled = false`.
 A
  feature defined by an optional table should be enabled whenever a relevant
  node, or a handler for a relevant node, is required by a task or when an input
  source is needed.